ArfatulAsif/Competitive-programming/Dynamic Programming Road Map/README.md

 <h3> Step - 03 : Do some Text Book Works </h3>
 It is time to get yourself familiarize with DP .
 You know , basic definations , why dp?
 How dp? etc .
-You should read some blogs and articles on DP  and try to get a image on dp .
+You should read some blogs and articles on DP  and try to get an image on dp .
 Now You should code some of the most common and well known dp problems .

 ```c